Email marketing gives you the best returns – $36 for every $1 spent!

 Icegram Express

-Icegram Express is a cost-effective email marketing solution that allows to build and maintain my email list as well as track campaign KPIs.
+Icegram Express is a cost-effective email marketing solution that allows building and maintaining the email list as well as tracking campaign KPIs.

-The sequence automation tool lets you plan the sequence ahead of time.
+The email marketing automation tool lets you plan the sequence ahead of time.

 Highlights: